baseonballs/mpower-sitedocs/site-docs/mathematics/a1/eqs/quadratics/index.md

 ## 1. **Forms of Quadratics**

 There are varying forms of quadratics.
 These include:

-- General
+1. General Form
-- Standard
+2. Standard Form
-- Vertex Form
+3. Factored Form
-- Factored Form
+4. Vertex Form

 ### 1.1 General Form